 The Short Manaslu trail will bless us with the magnificent view of Mt.
 Manaslu along with Mt.
 Annapurna, which are both the eight-thousand (ers).
-With increasing popularity among the adventure trekkers, the popularity of the Manalsu trek is increasing rapidly, this leads locals to operate sufficient numbers of tea houses and lodges in the trail and now for trekkers, there are multiple options to select their overnight camp.
+With increasing popularity among adventure trekkers, the popularity of the thManaslusu trek is increasing rapidly, this leads locals to operate sufficient numbers of tea houses and lodges on the trail and now for trekkers, there are multiple options to select their overnight camp.

-Since Manaslu is a restricted area, trekkers were only permitted to enter the Manaslu areas in 1991 AD, but with some restrictions, which include a special permit, not fewer than two trekkers, a mandatory government registered trekking guide, and a permit to be granted only through a government registered trekking agency.
+Since Manaslu is a restricted area, trekkers were only permitted to enter the Manaslu area in 1991 AD, but with some restrictions, which include a special permit, not fewer than two trekkers, a mandatory government-registered trekking guide, and a permit to be granted only through a government registered trekking agency.

-Whatsoever, maybe the condition Discover Altitude can arrange group joining for Short Manaslu Trek upon request.
+Whatsoever, maybe the condition Discover Altitude can arrange group joining for Short Manaslu Trek.

 Highlights of Short Manaslu Trek:

 Short Manaslu Trek which is only an 8-day hike from Soti Khola to Dharapani taking us to the highest Larkye La Pass (5123m), glacier, Himalayas, rivers, etc. will help trekkers to accomplish their dream of visiting the most desired trail in a short span of time.
 Further adding an extra day to the itinerary will allow us to visit Manaslu Base Camp (4900m)

 The trail to Manaslu is less crowded due to its wilderness and also special provisions imposed by the government of Nepal.
 This makes the Manaslu trek less populated and a virgin trail but it is feasible for any trekkers.